-Scholarships are college life savers.
-Just a few quick steps and you could possibly be into free money for books, tuition, or any other expenses.
-Here’s how to find them, and how to apply.
+Scholarships can be college life savers.
+Just a little effort in some cases and you could receive money for college expenses.
+Here are some resources about how to find them and how to apply.

 - Are offered by the school; not applied for